Duration

 The BHSc/LLB(Hons) takes 5.5 (11 semesters) if you are studying full-time.
 You will need to complete 735 points, including:

-In your first year you will need to complete three Stage I core Law courses, and five Stage I courses from the BHSc.
+In your first year you will need to complete three Stage I core Law courses, and four Stage I courses from the BHSc.
+You will also need to complete WTRMHS 100.
 You will continue to take a mix of Law courses and Health Sciences courses in each of your second, third, fourth, fifth and sixth years.
-You will also need to include a General Education course in one of these years.

 You will have the choice of a wide range of Law elective courses, including Corporate and Commercial, Public, Criminal, International, Family, and Environmental Law.